-Remote Deposit Capture (RDC), in its most simple terms, is a service which allows a user to scan checks and transmit the scanned images and / or ACH-data to a bank for posting and clearing, according to the experts at remotedepositcapture.com.
+Remote Deposit Capture (RDC) is a service that allows a user to scan checks and transmit the scanned images and ACH data to a bank for posting and clearing.
 The basic requirements for an RDC service currently include a PC, an internet connection, a check scanner, and a service provider such as your current bank.

 When it comes to banking experiences, consumer expectations have fundamentally changed due to Remote Deposit Capture (RDC).
 The adoption of this user-friendly fintech platform, though slow between its initial legalization in 2004, has become increasingly widespread since 2009.

-“The ability of remote deposit capture (RDC) to extract, validate, and manage payments information (payment stubs, invoices, etc.) remains unappreciated,” he said in a recent white paper.
+“The ability of remote deposit capture (RDC) to extract, validate, and manage payments information (payment stubs, invoices, etc.) remains unappreciated."

 This under-appreciation, Meara thinks, leaves plenty of room for growth in RDC in small businesses.
 He does not believe banks will realize the full potential of remote capture until they begin increasing their investment in mobile RDC technology and user experience.

-RDC Trends, Issues & Insights, a 2017 study done by RemoteDepositCapture.com, reports that in 2015, small businesses adopted RDC at a rate of 39.7 percent.
-In 2016, the small business RDC adoption rate decreased to 36.4 percent.
+RDC Trends, Issues & Insights, a 2017 study done by RemoteDepositCapture.com, reports that in 2016, small businesses adopted RDC at a rate of 36.4 percent.

 The same study surveyed financial institutions, asking whether they made mRDC available to retail consumers, small businesses, and corporations.
-One-hundred percent of financial institutions responded that they offer some form of mobile remote deposit capture to retail consumers.
-Only 29 percent of them offer mRDC to corporations.
+100 percent of financial institutions responded that they offer some form of mobile remote deposit capture to retail consumers.
+Only 29 percent offered mRDC to corporations.
 Approximately 65 percent of banks are offering small businesses mRDC.

 When asked about their plans to expand mRDC offerings, 43 percent of banks said they were focusing their expansion plans on small businesses.